-if it is any other form of contingent liability transaction, it will be included at the net value of margin on closing out (whether as a positive or negative value).

-- 22.6 In determining the value of the Scheme Property, all instructions given to issue or cancel shares shall be assumed to have been carried out (and any cash paid or received) whether or not this is the case. - 22.7 Subject to Sections 22.8 and 22.9 below, agreements for the unconditional sale or purchase of property which are in existence but uncompleted shall be assumed to have been completed and all consequential action required to have been taken.
-Such unconditional agreements need not be taken into account if made shortly before the valuation takes place and, in the opinion of the ACD, their omission will not materially affect the final net asset amount. - 22.8 Futures or contracts for differences which are not yet due to be performed and unexpired and unexercised written or purchased options shall not be included under Section 22.7. - 22.9 All agreements are to be included under Section 22.7 which are, or ought reasonably to have been, known to the person valuing the property. - 22.10 An estimated amount for anticipated tax liabilities at that point in time including (as applicable and without limitation) capital gains tax, income tax, corporation tax and value added tax will be deducted. - 22.11 An estimated amount for any liabilities payable out of the Scheme Property and any tax thereon treating periodic items as accruing from day to day will be deducted. - 22.12 The principal amount of any outstanding borrowings whenever repayable and any accrued but unpaid interest on borrowings will be deducted. - 22.13 An estimated amount for accrued claims for tax of whatever nature which may be recoverable will be added.
+- 22.5.4 if it is any other form of contingent liability transaction, it will be included at the net value of margin on closing out (whether as a positive or negative value). - 22.6 In determining the value of the Scheme Property, all instructions given to issue or cancel shares shall be assumed to have been carried out (and any cash paid or received) whether or not this is the case. - 22.7 Subject to paragraphs 22.8 and 22.9 below, agreements for the unconditional sale or purchase of property which are in existence but uncompleted shall be assumed to have been completed and all consequential action required to have been taken.
+Such unconditional agreements need not be taken into account if made shortly before the valuation takes place and, in the opinion of the ACD, their omission will not materially affect the final net asset amount. - Futures or contracts for differences which are not yet due to be performed and unexpired and unexercised written or purchased options shall not be included under paragraph 22.7. - 22.9 All agreements are to be included under paragraph 22.7 which are, or ought reasonably to have been, known to the person valuing the property. - 22.10 An estimated amount for anticipated tax liabilities at that point in time including (as applicable and without limitation) capital gains tax, income tax, corporation tax and advance corporation tax and value added tax will be deducted. - 22.11 An estimated amount for any liabilities payable out of the Scheme Property and any tax thereon treating periodic items as accruing from day to day will be deducted. - The principal amount of any outstanding borrowings whenever repayable and any accrued but unpaid interest on borrowings will be deducted. - 22.13 An estimated amount for accrued claims for tax of whatever nature which may be recoverable will be added. - 22.14 Any other credits or amounts due to be paid into the Scheme Property will be added. - 22.15 A sum representing any interest or any income accrued due or deemed to have accrued but not received will be added. - 22.16 Currency or values in currencies other than the base currency shall be converted at a rate of exchange that is not likely to result in any material prejudice to the interests of shareholder or potential shareholders.